Loading ...

 1. Scroll down and toggle on the “OEM unlocking” option.

-Enable oem unlocking
+Enable OEM unlocking

 Enter Download Mode: